rareba/visualize-replacement/visualize-grafana/docs/lindas-visualizer-plugin-v2.md

 - `flandersmake-sparql-datasource` (required SPARQL knowledge)
 - Custom App Plugin with embedded visualization

-These are replaced by the new datasource plugin approach.
+These are replaced by the new Chart Studio + Datasource approach.

 ## Troubleshooting